wesslen/dsba6010-spring2022/content/content/05-bayesian-presentations.md

 weight: 5
 ---

-Individual presentations on Bayesian applications
+Individual presentations on Bayesian applications.

+Students will present one published article or blog post of applications on Bayesian statistics.

 Due before class: Feb 14, 2022 at 11:59am